 Description

-A creamy blueberry and yogurt-based popsicle studded with granola (and few secret healthy ingredients snuck in) that is the perfect fun breakfast for kids, or on-the-go breakfast for adults!
+A creamy fruit and yogurt-based popsicle studded with granola (and few secret healthy ingredients snuck in) that is the perfect fun breakfast for kids, or on-the-go breakfast for adults!

 Ingredients

-- 1 large ripe banana (or 2 small)
+- 1 large or 2 small ripe bananas

-- 2 tablespoons honey or maple syrup (optional)
+- 2 tablespoons honey or pure maple syrup (optional)

 - 1-¼ cups granola (store-bought or homemade)